Colorado Rafting Company logo

 Class VI – Unrunnable.

 *Classifications of river sections may change due to water levels.
-For information to help you choose a trip, or for any questions you might have, please call our office or send us an email, and we will be happy to assist you in putting together a river experience.
+For information to help you choose a trip, or for any questions you might have, please contact us.